 Plymouth State University, CIS Abroad’s accrediting partner, is a NEASC-accredited institution with more than 20 years of experience awarding internship credit both domestically and internationally.
 Plymouth State University has been nationally recognized for its commitment to the environment and for innovative programs that are making an impact both regionally and globally.

 Option 2: Credit arranged through your home institution

 Many students are able to arrange credit approval through their home universities.
 Contact your study abroad office, academic advisor, or career services to see if this option is available at your school!

-NEW!
-Starting Summer 2020: Plymouth State University coursework and grade report included for all Intern in Rome students
+Note: Plymouth State University coursework and a CIS Abroad grade report are included for all Intern in Rome students.

 All Intern in Rome participants will be enrolled in the Plymouth State University internship course, completing the assignments as outlined above.
 At the end of the term, you will receive a grade report (not a transcript) to show for your completion of the coursework.

 What’s the difference between a grade report and a transcript?

 A transcript is an official document, issued by an accredited college or university, that lists the course taken, credits earned, and grade earned.
 A grade report is an unofficial document that includes the same details, but issued by CIS Abroad.